Documents Required for Dominican Birth Transcription

 • Original Spanish translation of the birth certificate, legalized (we get this for you)

-• Photo or scan of the Dominican parent's most recent ID card (cédula) or Dominican passport, in good image quality
+• Clear photos of BOTH sides of your Dominican parent's most recently issued plastic cédula (000-0000000-0 format) or Dominican passport, in good image quality

 • Your Dominican parent's birth certificate (not 100% essential but it helps to provide it)